guilhermemg/app-flickrperson/README.md

 1. Create a facebook app that will represent your app (https://developers.facebook.com/apps)
     - **NOTE**: you need be registered as a developer on facebook to create your application on it
 2. Register your app domain, for example: pybossa.socientize.eu
-3. Register the URL in app configurations pointing to location of your app in Pybossa Server, for example:
+3. Register the URL in the app configurations pointing to the location of your app in PyBossa Server, for example:
    * http://pybossa.socientize.eu/flickrperson/
 4. Register the secure URL, for example: https://pybossa.socientize.eu/flickrperson
-    - **NOTE**: to works with secure URL you need to install a SSL certificate, for that, see this tutorial: ________
+    - **NOTE**: Both servers that host your Facebook application and the PyBossa must have an SSL module enabled.
+You can follow [this tutorial](https://www.digitalocean.com/community/articles/how-to-create-a-ssl-certificate-on-apache-for-ubuntu-12-04) of how to create and configure SSL certificates on Apache Server on Ubuntu.

 ===== Back to Pybossa Server on fb_config.json.template ===============